rfeinman/learning-to-learn/README.md

 are of the same category as the baseline object.
 We simulated this test by creating an evaluation set containing groupings of 4 samples: the baseline, the shape constant, the color constant, and the texture constant.
 Each grouping serves as one test example.
-We find which su...
-TODO
+We find which of the 3 samples the NN thinks to be most similar by evaluating the cosine similarity using the hidden layer features of the model.
+The accuracy metric used is the % of groupings for which the model chose the correct (shape-similar) object.

 ![secondOrder plot 1](https://github.com/rfeinman/toy-neuralnet/blob/master/results/plot_secondOrder1.png)